purplecabbage/phonegap-plugins/Android/PayPalPlugin/README.md

 Using this plugin requires Android PhoneGap and the PayPal Mobile Payments Library.
 The PayPal Mobile Payments Library can be downloaded [here](https://www.x.com/community/ppx/xspaces/mobile/mep).

 1. Create an Android PhoneGap project.
 Details at http://www.mobiledevelopersolutions.com/home/start
-2. Put PayPal_MPL.jar into a libs directory and add it to the build path.
-In Eclipse, right click and select Add to Build Path.
+2. Put PayPal_MPL.jar into your project's libs directory and add it to the build path.
+In Eclipse, right click on PayPal_MPL.jar and select Add to Build Path.
-3. Copy assets/www files into your projects assets/www directory
+3. Copy assets/www files into your project's assets/www directory
-4. Copy src/com files into your projects src/com directory
+4. Copy src/com/phonegap/plugin/ files into your project's src/com/phonegap/plugin/ directory
 5. Make sure your AndroidManifest.xml includes a superset of the permissions shown in the reference AndroidManifest.xml
 6. Add the com.paypal.android.MEP.PayPalActivity as shown in the reference AndroidManifest.xml
 7. Make sure the phonegap.{version}.js filename in index.html matches the filename in your www directory.
-8. Deploy and test the app with ENV_NONE.
+8. Deploy and test the app.
+The default environment with ENV_NONE.

-## Using the PayPal sandbox ##
+## Using the PayPal Sandbox ##

-1. Set up a PayPal buyer and seller account from https://developer.paypal.com/us/cgi-bin/devscr?cmd=home/main
+1. Set up a PayPal buyer and seller sandbox account from https://developer.paypal.com/
-2. Update demo to use ENV_SANDBOX instead of ENV_NONE.
-See comments near bottom of demo.'s
+2. Update demo.js to use ENV_SANDBOX instead of ENV_NONE.
+See comments near bottom of demo.js
 3. Update the index.html pmt_recipient field to your sandbox seller account